Germany's e-invoicing mandate will start rolling out soon. Find out how e-invoices can prepare your company for maximum growth.

 Prepare your business for the e-invoicing revolution

-1. Review your current process: Start by evaluating your existing invoicing process.
-Find out where there is room for improvement and how e-invoicing can solve these problems.
+- Assess your current process: Start by evaluating your existing invoicing process.
+Identify areas with room for improvement and understand how e-invoicing can solve these issues.

-3. Choose the right tools: When choosing an e-invoicing solution, look for features such as integration capability with your existing systems, ease of use and compliance with local regulations.
+- Select the right tools: When choosing an e-invoicing solution, look for features such as integration capability with your existing systems, ease of use, and compliance with local regulations.

-4. Plan the transition: The introduction of e-invoicing should be gradual.
+- Plan the transition: Implementing e-invoicing should be a gradual process.
 Start small, perhaps with just a few customers, and expand gradually.

 E-invoicing and SMEs: a path to growth